mikhirurg/LensRayTracing/README.md

 ## Project description

 Ray tracing and rays trajectory modeling for the cylindrical lens and single light source.
+This project allows to simulate the ray tracing for a simple configuration of one cylindrical lens and one light source, user can dynamically change various parameters of the simulation scheme and obtain different ray trajectories.

 ## Installation guide
 The project requires Java version 13+ in order to run the simulation.